 Cardinals' David Johnson: Expected to play Sunday

-Johnson (back), who is listed as questionable on the official injury report, is expected to play in Sunday's game against the Falcons, Adam Schefter of ESPN reports.
+Johnson (ankle) is expected to play Sunday against the Giants, Adam Schefter of ESPN reports.

-This report aligns with a positive outlook for Johnson after he said he'd be fine to play after a return to practice Friday.
-Still, fantasy owners will want to confirm his status when inactives are released 90 minutes before Sunday's 4:05 p.m.
-ET kickoff.
-Chase Edmonds is next in line for backfield work if Johnson ends up absent or limited.
+Johnson received the questionable tag and seemed headed for a game-time call, but it looks as though he'll play after working as a limited participant Thursday and Friday.
+Chase Edmonds is the only other available running back on the roster -- D.J.
+Foster (hamstring) was already ruled out -- so the Cardinals likely would have made a roster move if Johnson's status were truly in doubt.
+It's still worth keeping an eye on Sunday's inactives, but Johnson should be good to go in New York.

 More News